7 Guitar Chords Every Beginner Must Know

 One of the first things a beginner guitar player needs to do is learn the basic chords.
 A good way to think of a chord is as a collection of individual notes that, when played together, create a new sound.
 All it takes is two or more notes coupled together.

 This post will introduce you to seven basic (but essential) guitar chords for beginners.
-Learning these chords will help you jumpstart your guitar journey and pick up new songs quickly.
+Learning these chords will not only help you jumpstart your guitar journey and pick up new songs quickly but also not to be confused when reading tablature.

 Basic Guitar Chord Types